Anthropology major

 - What values might they have had?

 Students interested in pursuing the Anthropology major can complete the following courses toward the Social Science requirement and/or electives in the AAOT (recommended), AS, AGS or ASLA degrees.
-Admitted students may also log on to Navigate to start the process of building an academic plan based on this major and can notify an adviser for review.
+Students should work with a university transfer adviser to choose the right courses.

 Code | Title | Credits |